snehithabarukula/snehithabarukula/README.md

 </p>

 ### About Me 👩‍💻
-- 📚 Currently I'm an Undergraduate from SRM University AP
+- 📚 Currently I'm an application engineer at IDFC FIRST BANK
+- 👩‍🎓 Graduated from SRM University AP, class of 2018
 - 👩‍🎓 I finished my semester abroad program from University of California Davis
 - 😄 Pronouns: She/Her
 - ⚡ Fun fact: I love to paint and I enjoy playing badminton